Home » Comprehensive Ranking System (CRS) for Express Entry

 Comprehensive Ranking System (CRS) for Express Entry

 The Immigration, Refugees and Citizenship Canada (IRCC) manages Express Entry System and runs varied federal immigration programs to invite skilled workers to immigrate to Canada.
-The objective of these programs is to manage their population drawback, develop a skilled workforce and strengthen their economy.
+The objective of these programs is to address labour market and demographic needs, develop a skilled workforce and strengthen the economy.

 • The Comprehensive Ranking System (CRS) makes the immigration system fair and gives everyone an opportunity to apply to live and work in Canada.